VictorMerino/spotify-search-nuxt/README.md

   - Add animations: at least when going to result page from results list
   - Add mocks for service
   - Debounce: do not need to click enter to search, but with a delayed from user call to endpoint
+  - Try open-props: if used, it would deprecate Tailwind (not sure if sass as well, maybe not, for responsive layout functions)
   - Feature: que la grafía no vaya de la mano.
 Búsqueda predictiva */
 ---